sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-drills/README.md

 # Bubble Sort Refresher
 Pre-work: [First, some Hungarian ("Csángó") folk dance](https://www.youtube.com/watch?v=lyZQPjUT5B4)

 Bubble sort is one of the first sorting algorithms you should try and master.
 It essentially forces larger elements to 'sink' to the bottom/back while inadvertently 'floating' smaller elements to the top/front of a list.
-This is done with numerous comparisons between one element in an array with its neighbor.
+This is done with numerous comparisons between one element in an array and its neighbor.

 ###Sort the list using Bubble Sort: [5,4,2,3,1,6]

 ####Iteration 1
 Look at the first two elements in the list.

 0: [**5, 4**,2,3,1,6]

 Is 5 > 4 ?
 Yes!
 Swap!